benfoxall/decks/oxford-iot.md

 <!-- MAYBE ADD - 3 ways HTTP sucks -->

-# HTTP wasn't designed for IoT
+# HTTP was designed for a reliable network

 ^
 * HTTP was designed for wires